couchbaselabs/docs-ng/content/couchbase-sdk-net-1.3/getting-started.markdown

 }
 ```

-To retrieve this document, you simply call the Get method of the client.
+To retrieve this document, call the `Get` method of the client:

 ```
 var savedBeer = client.Get("new_holland_brewing_company-sundog");
 ```

-If you add a line to print the savedBeer to the console, you should see a JSON
+If you add a line to print `savedBeer` to the console, you should see a JSON
-string that contains the data above.
+string that contains the data from the JSON document.

 ```